-✓ If your institution has waived its application fee for the Fall 2021 admission cycle please select no. Does your institution have an application fee? ■ Yes □ No Amount of application fee: \$55.00 Can it be waived for applicants with financial need? ✓ Yes ✓ No If you have an application fee and an on-line application option, please indicate policy for students who apply on-line ☐ Same Fee ☑ Free ☐ Reduced Can on-line application fee be waived for applicants with financial need? ✓ Yes ✓ No C14.
-Application closing date Does your institution have an application closing date?
-Yes No Date Application closing date (fall) Priority Date C15.
-Are first-time, first-year students accepted for terms other than the fall? ✓ Yes ✓ No C16.
-Notification to applicants of admission decision sent (fill in one only) □ On a rolling basis beginning (date): Click or tap here to enter text. □ By (date): Click or tap here to enter text. □ Other: Click or tap here to enter text.
-C17.
-Reply policy for admitted applicants (fill in one only) ☐ Must reply by (date): Click or tap here to enter text. ☐ No set date ☐ Must reply by May 1st or within Click or tap here to enter text. weeks if notified thereafter ☐ Other: Click or tap here to enter text.
-Deadline for housing deposit (MMDD): Click or tap here to enter text.
-Amount of housing deposit: Click or tap here to enter text.
-Refundable if student does not enroll? ☐ Yes, in full ☐ Yes, in part ☐ No
+✓ If your institution has wai ved its application fee for the Fall 2 022 admissi on cycle please select no. Does your institution have an ap oplication fee? ☑ Yes ☐ No Amount of application fee: \$55 Can it be waived for applicants with financial need? ☑ Yes ☐ No If you have an application fee and line: l an on-line application option, plea se indicate p policy for students who apply or □ Same Fee⊠ Free□ Reduced Can on-line application fee be wa ived for applicants with financial ne ed? □ Yes [ ⊐ No C14.
+Application closing date Does your institution have an ap oplication closing date? ☒ Yes ☐ No Date Application closing date (fall) Nov.
+30 Priority Date C15.
+Are first-time, first-year stud ents accepted for terms other than the fall?  \ res □ No C16.Notification to applicants of admission decision sent (fill in one o only) ☑ On a rolling basis beginnin☐ By (date):☐ Other: g (date): Feb.
+15 C17.
+Reply policy for admitted ap plicants (fill in one only) ✓ Must reply by (date): 1-Mag ☐ No set date ☐ Must reply by May 1st or wi ☐ Other: thin weeks if notified thereafter Deadline for housing deposit (M Amount of housing deposit: Clic IMDD): Click or tap here to enter text. k or tap here to enter text.
+Refundable if student does not enroll? ☐ Yes, in full☐ Yes, in part☒ No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? □ Yes □ No If yes, maximum period of postponement: Click or tap here to enter text.
-C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ☑ No C20.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? □ Yes ⊠ No If yes, maximum period of postponement: C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ⊠ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
-First or only early decision plan notification date: Click or tap here to enter text.
-Other early decision plan closing date: Click or tap here to enter text.
-Other early decision plan notification date: Click or tap here to enter text.
-For the Fall 2020 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
-Number of applicants admitted under early decision plan: Click or tap here to enter text.
-Please provide significant details about your early decision plan: Click or tap here to enter text.
-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes □ No If "yes," please complete the following: Early action closing date: Click or tap here to enter text.
-Early action notification date: Click or tap here to enter text.
-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to app and be notified of an admission decision well in advance of the regular notification date and that asks students to comm to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes ⊠ No If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2021 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ⊠ No If "yes," please complete the following: Early action closing date: Early action notification date: ls your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ⊠ No

-D. TRANSFER ADMISSION
+Common Data Set 2021-2022 D. TRANSFER ADMISSION